-Such results highlight the key point of understanding that depressive illnesses may be better conceptualised as a spectrum of signs and symptoms in as several component dimensions that are probably related to particular neurotransmitters (e.g. dopamine and motivation, but lack of motivation alone does not depression make).
+Such results highlight the key point of understanding that depressive illnesses may be better conceptualised as a spectrum of signs and symptoms in several component dimensions that are probably related to particular neurotransmitters (e.g. dopamine and motivation, but lack of motivation alone does not depression make).
 Some of the references given herein discuss subtleties relating to anticipatory versus consummatory anhedonia and such issues, but these are beyond the scope of this commentary — indeed, it is arguable that they do not matter from the point of view of the clinical problem of making patients with serious depression better, providing they are getting good improvement in their motivation and concomitant reduction in the feeling of anergia and anhedonia, however that might be defined or dissected.
 There is enough clear evidence that dopamine is crucial to all of this for us to suppose that elevating dopamine is essential.

 The above illustrates that the catchall term of ‘depression’ is a blunt instrument with which to dissect meaning in such studies.

-A dimensional interpretation of the role of neurotransmitters in the genesis of the various dimensions of the depressive syndrome indicates clearly that above findings are what we would expect, and it fits with other evidence — I have cited Herman van Praag’s papers from nearly 50 years ago multiple times, Van Praag seems to have been forgotten [42, 43], except by Dunlop.
+A dimensional interpretation of the role of neurotransmitters in the genesis of the various dimensions of the depressive syndrome indicates clearly that the above findings are what we would expect, and it fit with other evidence — I have cited Herman van Praag’s papers from nearly 50 years ago multiple times, Van Praag seems to have been forgotten [42, 43], except by Dunlop.

 DA antagonists (neuroleptics), such as quetiapine, reduce signals in dopamine pathways.
 That strongly indicates it is ill-advised to use them to attempt to augment treatment response in serious melancholic-type depressions.
 Theory, and animal data, predict that action is the exact opposite of the increase in DA that strong evidence indicates is required.